meteor/meteor/content/collections.md

 ### Running migrations

-To run a migration against you development database, it's easiest to use the Meteor shell:
+To run a migration against your development database, it's easiest to use the Meteor shell:

 ```js
 // After running `meteor shell` on the command line: